Goliathus albosignatus

-Goliathus albosignatus is a species of beetle of the family Scarabaeidae, described by Boheman in 1857.
+Goliathus albosignatus is a species of beetle of the family Scarabaeidae, described by Carl Henrik Boheman in 1857.
 It is one of several species of Goliath beetles that inhabit Africa, but it is the only one exclusively found in subtropical sections of the continent.

 Description

-Goliathus albosignatus can reach a length of about 45–70 mm (1.8–2.8 in) in males, of about 40–50 mm (1.6–2.0 in) in females.
-There are distinctive nonuniform bands of black that stretch horizontally across their elytra and differentiate it from other species.
+Goliathus albosignatus can reach a length of about 45–70 mm (1.8–2.8 in) in males, and about 40–50 mm (1.6–2.0 in) in females.
+There are distinctive non-uniform bands of black that stretch horizontally across their elytra to differentiate it from other species.
 While Goliath beetles are among the largest beetles on Earth, this is the smallest of the species in this genus and not as commonly found as the others.
-Sexually dimorphic traits are also present in Goliath beetles and include males having a Y shaped horn protruding from their head to assist with confrontation between males, while in females the horn is absent and their wedge-shaped head is fit for digging the burrows where eggs are to be laid.
+Sexually dimorphic traits are also present in Goliath beetles and include males having a Y-shaped horn protruding from their head to assist with confrontation between males, while in females the horn is absent and their wedge-shaped head is fit for digging the burrows where eggs are to be laid.

 Biology

-Development of Goliathus albosignatus is carried out in Hyrax dung which is a trait shared with Fornasinius species, but not among any other Goliath beetles.
+Development of Goliathus albosignatus is carried out in hyrax dung, a trait shared with Fornasinius species, but which does not occur among any other Goliath beetles.
 Their diet consists of high protein as larvae, but after pupating into adulthood, they have been known to feed on sap from Acacia.
-Other behaviour of note is they will gather specifically on marula trees.
+Other behaviour of note is that they will gather specifically on marula trees.